 - 1. Receive a minimum grade of C in all professional education courses.
 (Students may not retake a professional course more than twice.) - 2.
-Maintain a 2.75 minimum overall GPA. - 3.
-Show acceptable progress through field work and learning over time. - 4.
-Display appropriate EDA dispositions as evaluated by both professors and public school teachers.
+Maintain a 2.75 minimum overall GPA each semester (after acceptance to STEP program). - 3.
+Show progress through successful field work and learning over time. - 4.
+Display appropriate EDA dispositions as evaluated by STEP professors.

-Should a candidate, in the opinion of STEP, fail to meet these standards, an official letter from STEP will be sent out and the intervention/remediation process will begin as stated in the STEP handbook.
+Should a candidate, in the opinion of STEP, fail to achieve these standards, an official letter from STEP will be sent out and the intervention/remediation process will begin as stated in the STEP handbook.
 Should a candidate fail the intervention/remediation process, they will be dismissed from the program.
 Dismissal from the program means that a candidate will not: